Michael Massee: Career

 In 1993, Massee portrayed the character Funboy in the film The Crow, starring Brandon Lee.
-Massee was the actor who fired the shot that accidentally killed Lee on the set, as the result of an improperly prepared prop gun.
+Massee was the actor who fired the shot that accidentally killed Lee on the set, as a result of an improperly prepared prop gun.
 Traumatized by the event, he returned to New York and took a year off from acting, and never saw the film.
 In an interview in 2005, Massee said that he still had nightmares about it, stating, "I don't think you ever get over something like that."

 In 1995, Massee played the cop Newton in the film Tales from the Hood.
 He provided the voice for the villain Spellbinder in The Batman, as well as appearing on the television series 24 as the villain Ira Gaines.
 He provided the voice of Bruce Banner for the Ultimate Avengers animated film and its sequel, Ultimate Avengers 2.
 He appeared in the film Seven alongside Brad Pitt and Morgan Freeman.
 He appeared in David Lynch's Lost Highway as Andy.
 He played the physical manifestation of Management (a.k.a.
 Lucius Belyakovin) on HBO's Carnivàle.
 He guest-starred in The X-Files episode "The Field Where I Died".
 He also appeared in the 2005 NBC TV miniseries Revelations as the main antagonist.
 In 2006, he guest-starred in Criminal Minds as a serial killer on death row.
 He also guest-starred in the Law & Order: Criminal Intent episode "Reunion" as a rock star.
 He appeared in the American TV series FlashForward as villain Dyson Frost.
 He appeared as a hunter, Kubrick, on the series Supernatural in 2007.

 Massee portrayed imprisoned serial killer Charles Hoyt in the first two seasons of the TV series Rizzoli & Isles.
 He played Gustav Fiers / Gentleman in 2012's The Amazing Spider-Man and reprised the role in the 2014 sequel, The Amazing Spider-Man 2.
 In 2014, Massee, who spoke French, appeared in the French series Interventions.